Wednesday, February 19, 2025

 Wait, you mean I'm going to Kurt Vonnegut's.....

-Yes, to the Infandibulum, where paradoxes find true love.
+Yes, the Infandibulum, where paradoxes find true love.

 I'll come for you at the appropriate time.
 Ok Harry, jump when ready!